ea-maruri/works/README.md

 # works

-My principal works, practice, and more by 6 categories (Programming, Databases, Web Development, Networking, Artificial Intelligence, and Operating Systems)
+My principal works, practices, and more...

-Also, a design section.
+There are 6 categories:
+    --> Programming
+    --> Databases
+    --> Web Development
+    --> Networking
+    --> Artificial Intelligence
+    --> Operating Systems

-The majority of the projects are made in Java, C++, and Python
+The majority of the projects are made in Java, C++, and Python.

-By Alejandro Maruri
+By Alejandro Maruri, 2020